What is Fault Tree Analysis

 Advantages of Fault tree analysis

-- Fault tree visually depict the analysis that will help team to work on cause of event in logical way that leads to failure
+- The fault tree visually depicts the analysis that will help the team to work on the cause of an event in a logical way that leads to failure.

-- Unlike other analysis methods, human errors are also include in the analysis
+- Unlike other analysis methods, human errors are also included in the analysis.

 Disadvantages of Fault tree analysis